Theofilusarifin/FIFA21-Valuable-Player-Prediction/README.md

 # FIFA21 Valuable Player Prediction

 ## Overview:
 This project aims to predict valuable players in FIFA21 using machine learning techniques.
-It involves several steps from Exploratory Data Analysis (EDA) to Model Building and Evaluation.
+In the world of professional soccer, identifying valuable players is crucial for clubs in building successful teams and making strategic decisions in player recruitment and management.
+By leveraging data analysis and machine learning, this project provides insights into player valuation and helps clubs identify undervalued players with high potential.

 ## Dataset Information:
 - The dataset comprises FIFA21 player information.